Children (Abolition of Defence of Reasonable Punishment) (Wales) Act 2020: Context

 The bill followed the Scottish Parliament's passage in 2019 of the Children (Equal Protection from Assault) (Scotland) Act 2019, and means people in Wales (as in Scotland) will be banned from smacking their children.
 The law was last reformed by Section 58 of the (England and Wales) Children Act 2004 which had stopped the use of the "reasonable punishment defence" for the charges of actual bodily harm or cruelty to a child.

 The Guardian described the Bill upon passage as the "first divergence of core criminal law between Wales and England", with the newspaper citing concerns from holidaying English visitors who may now fear prosecution for punishing their children while in Wales.
 There are no current plans to introduce bans in Northern Ireland or England.

 Commencement

 The Bill was agreed by the Assembly on 28 January 2020.
 It became an Act following Royal Assent.
 The law has taken effect on 21 March 2022.

 Legal effect

-The new law abolishes the common law defence of "reasonable punishment" set out in the case of R v Hopley [1860] 2F&F 202.
+The Act abolishes the common law defence of "reasonable punishment" set out in the case of R v Hopley [1860] 2F&F 202.

-The Bill does not introduce a new offence of assault against a child, instead relying on continued prosecution using existing common law offences against the person.
-As a result, no offences will be charged on the basis of the Bill, instead existing prosecutions will be considered without the issue of a "reasonable punishment" defence.
-The existing Crown Prosecution Service guidance that injuries must exceed "temporary reddening of the skin" will now no longer be considered in cases.
+The Act does not introduce a new offence of assault against a child, instead relying on continued prosecution using existing common law offences against the person.
+As a result, no offences will be charged on the basis of the Act; instead, existing prosecutions will be considered without the issue of a "reasonable punishment" defence.
+The existing Crown Prosecution Service guidance that injuries must exceed "temporary reddening of the skin" will no longer be considered in cases.